The Arts Centre Mākete art, craft and vintage vendor application

 - Report any damage to the Arts Centre as soon as practically possible after it occurs.

-- Not lean or attach anything to the walls in the Great Hall, Boys’ High, The Gym or any other Arts Centre buildings.
+- Not lean or attach anything to the walls of Boys’ High, The Gym or any other Arts Centre buildings.

 - Not alter any structure, fittings, decorations or furnishings of the venue, nor permit nails, hooks, adhesive fasteners, sticky tape, staples, masking tape, tacks (such as Blu Tack) or screws to be installed on any part of the venue, particularly heritage fabric such as stonework, wooden panelling or blue stone tiles.